User37som/libbitcoin/bx-fetch-header.md

 $ bx fetch-header --help
 ```
 ```
-Usage: bx fetch-header [-h] [--config VALUE] [--format VALUE] [--hash
+Usage: bx fetch-height [-h] [--config value] [SERVER-URL] [PUBLIC-KEY]
-VALUE] [--height VALUE]

-Info: Get the block header from the specified hash or height.
-Height is
+Info: Get the last block height.
-ignored if both are specified.
 Requires a Libbitcoin server connection.

 Options (named):

 -c [--config]        The path to the configuration settings file.
--f [--format]        The output format.
-Options are 'info', 'json' and
-                     'xml', defaults to 'info'.
 -h [--help]          Get a description and instructions for this command.

--s [--hash]          The Base16 block hash.
--t [--height]        The block height.
+Arguments (positional):

+SERVER-URL           The URL of the Libbitcoin server to use.
+If not
+                     specified the URL is obtained from configuration settings or defaults.
+PUBLIC-KEY           The public key of the Libbitcoin server.
+If not
+                     specified the key is obtained from configuration settings or defaults.
 ```
 This command supports [configuration settings](Configuration-Settings).
 ### Example 1